-In planning and performing our audit of the financial statements, we considered Ohio CDC Association, Inc.'s (the Association) internal control over financial reporting (internal control) to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Association's internal control.
+In planning and performing our audit of the financial statements, we considered Ohio CDC Association, Inc.'s (the Association) internal control over financial reporting (internal control) as a basis for designing the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Association's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Association's internal control.